Keep up your practice

 If you have a current punch pass or unlimited pass, your expiration date has been extended by 131 days (that’s how long we were closed).
 Punch passes and unlimited passes may be used for virtual classes.
 Unlimited pass holders will automatically be invited to join virtual classes.
-If you have a punch pass (5 or 10 class pass or new student pass) and would like to use that pass for virtual classes, please email the studio at least one hour prior to class.
+If you have a punch pass (5 or 10 class pass or new student pass) and would like to use that pass for virtual classes, please email the studio at least two hours prior to class.

 We will be streaming these classes live using Zoom, which is free for you to use.
 You can join a class from your computer using the Zoom app or a web browser, or by using the Zoom app on your smartphone or tablet.
 You will need a broadband or high-speed internet connection.
 Participation using a video camera and microphone is optional, however most laptops, smartphones, and tablets have webcams and microphones built in.

 You can purchase your virtual class pass from our online store.

 Single Virtual Class - $8 - You must email the studio at least two hours prior to the class you plan to attend.

 December 1 -31:

 Chair Yoga Classes (5 classes) - $21

 If you have not already done so, please go to our online store and purchase a virtual class pass.